apache/commons-rdf/src/site/markdown/userguide.md

 </repositories>
 ```

-As Commons RDF requires Java 8 or later, you will also need:
+As Commons RDF requires Java 8 or above, you will also need:

 ```xml
 <properties>